 12. How do I find out what date I need to complete my corrections by?

 If the outcome of your viva is ‘Degree awarded subject to corrections which must be made to the thesis within three/six months’; you will need to complete your thesis corrections by three/six months after the date of the letter.
 This is the deadline to submit your corrected thesis to the Internal examiner, not the deadline to submit your Hardbound.
-You can submit your Hardbounds once your Examiner has confirmed they are happy with the changes and you are able to get your Thesis printed and bound.
+You can submit your final Pure copy once your Examiner has confirmed they are happy with the changes.